 As we neared New Orleans at midnight or later, my colleagues had copies of her most recent book for her to sign.
 I had a more unusual request.
 One of my other colleagues was a UConn Huskies fan and the Huskies had just won the basketball national championship.
 He had a Huskies golf club cover that he displayed proudly on his desk.
 Until it went missing (I may, or may not, have been involved in the kidnapping.).
 For months the Husky would be photographed on adventures all over the world as colleagues took him on their trips.
 He was tucked away in my bag.
 Again, we had decided that we would forego any and all requests if she was not receptive.

-(above) Before photo was taken Cokie took time to apply her lipstick, as her mother taught her.
+In the above photo, right before it was taken, Colie took time to apply her lipstick – Just as her mother taught her.
+Always a lady.